allenai/OLMoASR/README.md

       --eval_on_gpu=${EVAL_ON_GPU}" # whether to run async eval on GPU or CPU
 ```

-You can go to `scripts/training` for a more detailed guide on the bash scripts that use `torchrun` to train.
+You can go to `scripts/training` for a more detailed guide on the bash scripts that use `torchrun` to train and some example training scripts.

 ### Evaluation
 To run evaluation, you'll have to acquire the evaluation sets first.
 With the exception of evaluation sets that need to be paid for, you can use `scripts/eval/get_eval_set.py` to download the dataset by just passing in the dataset name.